vibe-project/vibe-project.github.io/_drafts/migrating-atmosphere-2-chat-to-vibe.md

 * **H** `new AtmosphereBridge(servletContext, "/chat").httpAction(server.httpAction()).websocketAction(server.websocketAction());`

 This part provides a bridge between `Server` and the underlying platform, Atmosphere.
 It installs and configures Atmosphere automatically so you don't need to manipulate `web.xml` (With Servlet 3, Atmosphere can be installed like this).
-Thankfully, Atmosphere provides a solid abstraction layer for Servlet containers and Vibe use it as a platform for Servlet containers.
+Thankfully, Atmosphere provides a solid abstraction layer for Servlet containers and Java WebSocket API implementations Vibe use it as a platform.

 You can replace the platform with others like Vert.x without modifying the code.
 [See the working examples](https://github.com/vibe-project/vibe-examples#by-platform).